aman34503/imagechanger-chrome_extension/README.md

 ## Contribute

-Thanks for taking time to contribute, this project uses [gatsby](https://github.com/gatsbyjs/gatsby). please checkout [src](src) to understand how things work.
+Thanks for taking time to contribute.

 ### Reporting Issues